hovancik/stretchly/README.md

 ## Default behavior

-When you run *Stretchly* for the first time, you are presented with a Welcome window that allows you to change language, review settings, view online tutorial or simply continue with the default one.
+When you run *Stretchly* for the first time, you are presented with a Welcome window that allows you to change language, review settings, view online tutorial or simply continue with the default settings.

 <img src="welcome.png" height="340">

-*Stretchly* itself lives in your tray, only displaying a reminder window from time to time containing an idea for a break.
+*Stretchly* itself lives in your tray, only displaying a reminder window from time to time, which contains an idea for a break.

 <img src="minibreak.png" height="340">

-By default, there is a 20 seconds Mini Break every 10 minutes and 5 minutes Long Break every 30 minutes (after 2 Mini Breaks).
+By default, there is a 20 second Mini Break every 10 minutes and a 5 minute Long Break every 30 minutes (after 2 Mini Breaks).

 <img src="longbreak.png" height="340">